Meeting the Figurehead of Campbell at Inveraray Castle

 Meg: I understand there is a connection with one of your ancestors and the Island of Iona.

 Duke of Argyll: My father sold the Island in 1973 to the National Trust to pay death duties and inheritance tax on the estate when he inherited it from my grandfather the 11th Duke.
-He did what was right at the time and in hindsight, crikey, I wished he’d kept it.
+He did what was right at the time and in hindsight, crikey, I wish he’d kept it.
 It has become a very historical and important Christian attraction.

 Meg: I understand the family motto is ‘Do not forget.’
 What does that mean to you and what do you think the significance of it is?